Caregiver Fair 2015

 Our 7th Annual Caregiver Fair is scheduled for Saturday, May 16 at Brighton High School.
 Governmental and private companies will be on site to share information on assistance for caregivers, be they spouse, sibling, children, disabled, or neighbor in need.
 We will also have three breakout sessions for more detailed information.
 Watch this site for updates and we'll plan to see you there! ☺

-Consortium Member Mark Swanson receives award
+Consortium Member Mark Swanson designates award

 In a new collaborative effort between the Consortium and local attorney Nancy Nawrocki, Mark Swanson was awarded the first annual Livingston County Commitment to Caring Award for "commitment, care and service to the Livingston County Senior Community."
 Along with the award, Ms. Nawrocki presented a check for $500 to be directed to a charity of Swanson's choice.
 Swanson reported he has designated the award to the county senior nutrition program to facilitate medical care for homebound senior's pets.
 "Many of our homebound seniors have pets.
 We have two great networks in place to assist with their pets nutritional needs.
 I saw medical care an unmet need."

 Consortium Fall 2014 Grants